 • Providing transparency on roadmap progress and recommendations through ongoing presentations, public comment opportunities, and website updates.

-CHCS will also support the development of interim and final reports for the gap analysis and the multi-year roadmap, which will be published publicly by the state of California.
+CHCS also supported the development of interim and final reports for the gap analysis and the multi-year roadmap, which will be published publicly by the state of California.